Distributional Statistics Restore Training Data Auditability in One-step Distilled Diffusion Models: Methods

+Motivated by the distributional memory chain identified in the previous section, we develop D-UTDD, a distribution-level auditing framework designed to detect unauthorized training data in distilled diffusion models.

+\paragraph{Deep-Kernel MMD.} In the previous section, we showed how the distributional trace can be identified.
+To quantify this trace, we adopt MMD as the core statistical distance.
+However, directly applying standard MMD can be suboptimal for high-dimensional data~\citep{liu2020learning} (e.g., image embeddings with thousands of dimensions), where fixed kernels may fail to capture task-relevant semantic differences between distributions.

-\textbf{Deep-kernel MMD.} Traditional MMD uses a fixed, pre-defined kernel, which may lead to limited expressiveness when the kernel is not suitable for the task at hand.
-To address this, \citet{liu2020learning, liu2021meta} propose to learn a task-relevant representation $\theta_{\omega}: \gX \to \gZ$ using a neural network parameterized by $w$.
+To address this, \citet{liu2020learning} propose to learn a task-relevant representation $\theta_{\omega}: \gX \to \gZ$ using a neural network parameterized by $w$.
 The MMD can then be computed in this learned feature space $\gZ$.
 As such, the goal of deep-kernel MMD is to find a representation $\theta_{\omega}$ that maximizes the MMD, thereby increasing the test power to detect differences between $\sP$ and $\sQ$.
+Following~\citep{liu2020learning}, let $\gS_{X} = \{ x_i \}_{i=1}^{n}$ and $\gS_{Y} = \{ y_j \}_{i=1}^{n}$ be samples from $\sP$ and $\sQ$ (assuming equal sample sizes $n$ for simplicity).
+The empirical estimate for deep-kernel MMD, using a U-statistic, is